Author: Gavin Crook, Senior Associate, Mechanical

 As someone who works regularly on hospital projects across the country, I’m conscious of the many barriers to technology that permeate the healthcare environment.

-When trying to expand existing hospitals, or even design brand new ones, the client teams I work with almost encounter resistance to building technologies that many other industries are already using.
+When trying to expand existing hospitals, or even design brand new ones, the client teams I work with often encounter resistance to building technologies that many other industries are already using.

 As Alan Heathcote, Senior Estates Manager at Sheffield Children’s Hospital explains: “The nature of healthcare and an inherent adversity to risk, particularly in the NHS, is a natural barrier to technological advancement.
 Our industry is therefore often behind the ‘curve’ when it comes to adoption of new technologies.”